Corona, Covid-19, SARS-CoV-2

 Masks are better than simple cloths like handkerchiefs, scarf etc. >>

 Because if side of the cloth gets reversed it will undo the purpose.

 As washing hands with soap does the purpose of removing the protective lipid layer of the virus (and killing them), we should put washable masks in water containing detergent after using and before washing it.
 Sunlight has rays like ultraviolet, which are harmful to viruses.
-If chances of air transmission in your area can be considered rare, then it is better to dry masks and your cloths in sunlight.
+It is better to dry masks and your cloths in sunlight.